 - getting out and about and staying active

 You can find out more about registering your sight loss, how to register and the advantages of registering as blind or partially sighted from the RNIB website.

 You should also tell your doctor as soon as possible.
 Your GP will be able to assess your condition and, if necessary, make a referral to the Ophthalmology Department at Solihull Hospital (this takes you to the NHS website).

-You can find out more about all of the services available, and contact the RNIB directly, by:
+You can find out more and contact BID Services by:

 Living with sight problems in Solihull

 If you are finding things a little more difficult around the home than previously you may find that equipment to help you around the home helps make things easier.

 If things are becoming harder for you when you are out and about too, exploring what transport options and schemes are available could be a great help too.